This Fund is now CLOSED. The next round will open for applications in November 2022 – dates tbc

-The Neighbourhood Fund prioritises smaller groups and charities, therefore, applications made by organisations with annual expenditure over £250,000 will not usually be considered by the panel.
+The Neighbourhood Fund prioritises smaller community groups, therefore, applications made by groups with annual expenditure over £250,000 will not usually be considered by the panel.

 Organisations that can apply: